sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 *A reflection on what these five stages reveal about AI's real capabilities and limits*

----

-## ART II: DEMYSTIFYING AI — What It Is, What It Isn't, and What It Means
+# PART II: DEMYSTIFYING AI — What It Is, What It Isn't, and What It Means

 *Subtitled: The Truth Behind the Hype (And Why It Matters)*